Matías Ramón Mella: First activities under Duarte

 Duarte, along with his companions, worked to convince many Dominicans that independence was achievable.
 In the early 1830s, a liberal opposition emerged in the Haitian Chamber of Deputies against Boyer.
 Almost all the delegates from the Department of the South were part of this opposition, which had as its social base a segment of the same ruling mulatto sector.
-Boyer proceeded to dismiss some of the elected liberals, mainly Hérard Dumesle and David Saint Preux, with which some claim his government adopted a dictatorial style of leadership.
-The liberal leaders resorted to conspiracy in order to overthrow Boyer.
-Aware of the plans of the Haitian liberals, and strategizing about what the process of preparing the conditions for Dominican independence should be, Duarte decided to establish an alliance with them.
+Boyer proceeded to dismiss some of the elected liberals, mainly Hérard Dumesle and David Saint Preux, who claimed his government adopted a dictatorial style of leadership.
+The liberal leaders resorted to conspiracy to overthrow Boyer.
+Aware of the plans of the Haitian liberals and strategizing about what the process of preparing the conditions for Dominican independence should be, Duarte decided to establish an alliance with them.
 Duarte calculated that the fall of the Boyer regime would lead to a worsening of the conflicts within Haiti and weaken their power.

-Duarte saw Mella as disciplined and capable, qualities he believed suited him for leadership roles.
+Duarte saw Mella suited for leadership roles.
 After Juan Nepomuceno Ravelo's unsuccessful mission to establish an alliance with Haitian liberals, Duarte tasked Mella with traveling to the Haitian village of Les Cayes in January 1843.
 Mella's mission was to seek support for a reform movement to challenge Boyer's regime.
 There, Mella stayed at the house of Jérôme-Maximilien Borgella, a Haitian general and politician, who was also a former governor of Santo Domingo.
-Meanwhile, Boyer's acceptance had begun to wane because of the excessive rise in taxes, the benefits of which did not revert to the population, but to France, to which Boyer had promised compensation in exchange for recognizing Haitian independence.
-In this way, groups opposed to the Boyer regime arose in Haiti itself.
-By this time the island had become increasingly frustrated with Boyer's repressive dictatorship, combined with his negligent response following a sudden earthquake that had struck Haiti a year earlier, and was plotting to overthrow the government, a situation to which Duarte believed could be used as an advantage.
+Meanwhile, Boyer's popularity continued to wane because of the excessive rise of taxes, the benefits of which did not revert to the population, but to France, who demanded compensation from Boyer given the loss of property property, including Haitian slaves, that the country incurred over the course of the Haitian Revolution.

+Groups opposed to the Boyer regime arose in Haiti itself; the island had become increasingly frustrated with his repressive dictatorship, combined with his negligent response following a sudden earthquake that had struck Haiti a year prior, a situation which Duarte believed he could use to the advantage of the independence movement.